PCfields42/Bible-verse-lookup/README.md

 - How do I do something in a loop (over and over)?
 - How do I get user input (using the `input` function)?
 - How do I send a GET request?
+- How do I specify a GET parameter in the url?
-- How do I parse JSON and extract the correct key?
+- How do I parse JSON and extract the correct value by its key?
 - How do I print the result to the screen?